henribru/NTNU-Blackboard-scraper/README.md

-# NTNU-Blackboard-scraper
+# NTNU Blackboard-scraper

-Note: this project is not yet finished.
+This script will (hopefully) download your content stored in Blackboard, the e-learning system used at NTNU - Norwegian University of Science and Technology

-The intention behind this project is to make a script for downloading all the content I have in Blackboard, the e-learnings-system used at NTNU university in Norway.
+This project is not yet finnished, but I have published it as it can be used to download your files.
 It would be nice if you could help me finish this project, as I have no time or knowledge to finish this on my own within reasonable time.
-As I am no programmer, i am sorry for the bad code.
-Sorry.
+By the way; As I am no programmer, I am so sorry for the messy code.